 The operate threshold for the voltage disturbance trigger defines the maximum allowable voltage deviation from a steady-state level above which the device declares a waveshape fault.
-By default, it is specified as a percent of the nominal voltage.
-If you wish to use volts units instead, you can select the desired voltage disturbance units from the Preferences tab in the Tools/Customize dialog (see Voltage Disturbance Units in Chapter 14).
+It is specified as a percent of the nominal voltage.
+Using PAS you may select volts units or % of nominal voltage from the "Preferences" tab in the "Tools/Options dialog (see Voltage Disturbance Units in Chapter 13).